What is Devutthana Ekadashi? Meaning of Devutthana Ekadashi Festival

 Devutthana Ekadashi falls every year, on the 11th day of the waxing Moon phase or Shukla Paksha, of the Hindu month of Kartik (October-November).
 Devutthana Ekadashi is observed and celebrated by Hindus all over India and World.

 Those who observe Devutthana Ekadashi fast must break it after sunrise the next day of Ekadashi.
-It is to be noted that one should break the fast (Parana) within Dwadashi Tithi.
-Dwadashi ends at 8:02 AM on 16th.
-November.
 Another important consideration is that one must not break the Devutthana Ekadashi fast during Hari Vasara which is the fourth duration of Dwadashi.
 The best time to break the fast is pratah kala (morning).

 Benefits/Significance of Devutthana Ekadashi Vrat: Puja Importance of Devutthana Ekadashi